-When Royal Caribbean announced last fall they were getting rid of Majesty of the Seas, it was an end of an era for their Sovern-class ships.
+When Royal Caribbean announced last fall they were getting rid of Majesty of the Seas, it was the end of an era for their Sovereign-class ships.

 An recent announcement from Royal Caribbean said they are keeping Majesty of the Seas and redeploying her to Port Canaveral in Summer 2016.

 Before leaving Miami next Spring, she will sail to the Bahamas and go into dry dock for upgrades and receive transformational new onboard amenities, including free internet.

 - Voom, the fastest internet at sea, will be available free and unlimited

 - Family-friendly Jacuzzis

 - DreamWorks Experience featuring activities and entertainment with Shrek, Fiona and other favorite characters from the powerhouse animation studio’s popular movies.